ai/jquery-cdn/README.md

 ### Fallback

-According to Murphy’s Law, even Google CDN may down.
+According to Murphy’s Law, even Google CDN may go down.
 So when you write `include_jquery`, jQuery CDN inserts:

 ```html